The FAQ assumes that you already have a working OpenRemise system. For instructions on initial setup, please read the Getting Started guide.

 Developers are only human and software may contain bugs.
 If you encounter any problems, please consider in the following order to either

-OpenRemise is currently a one-man project, so any contributions would be very welcome.
+OpenRemise is chronically understaffed, so any contributions would be very welcome.
 These can be made in a variety of ways, you don't have to be a software or electronics expert to help.
 You could report bugs you find, write documentation or simply answer questions from other users in forums.
 Tutorials and/or blog posts would also be great!
 Of course, if you're a coding ninja 🥷, I'm not opposed to that either.
 My own weaknesses lie in graphics and design, which would be awesome to complement as well.

 If you are interested, please contact me in the forums mentioned above or at my email address.

-The 3.5 and 5.08mm connectors are available from several manufacturers.
-Since the OpenRemise boards have Phoenix Contact sockets installed, I would suggest purchasing the connectors from this company as well.
+The 3.5 and 5.08mm plugs are available from several manufacturers.
+Since the OpenRemise boards have Phoenix Contact sockets installed, I would suggest purchasing the counterparts from this company as well.

 Connector | Manufacturer | Product Number | Distributor |